 Developing an online store it is necessary for you to manage your orders for your customer’s convenience.
 For managing your orders you first need to go to WooCommerce > Orders in the left-hand admin menu.

-Each order row displays useful details, such as the customer address, email, telephone number, and the order status.
+Each order row displays useful details, such as the customer address, email, telephone number, and order status.
 Click the order number or the View Order button to see the single order page.

 You can see the orders various options over there- Viewing single order, Oder data, Order items, Order totals, Order notes, and pay for an order.
 Choose accordingly your requirements.